trincasidra/TrincaUI/README.md

 # TrincaUI
 My personal layout for oUF with some extras.
-It's quite basic, but hopefully I will be adding to it little by little.
+It is not very complex, but it has everything that I need.

 ## Description
   * Minimalist and simple interface using oUF.
 All dependencies are embedded, so no need to install any extra addon.